 I am board certified in Obstetrics and Gynecology.
 Obstetricians and Gynecologists are physicians who, by virtue of satisfactory completion of an accredited program of graduate medical education, possess special knowledge, skills and professional capability in the medical and surgical care of women related to pregnancy and disorders of the female reproductive system.
 I am not a urologist.

 I completed a formal one week microsurgical training course at the Cleveland Clinic.
 I have been performing female sterilization reversal since 2008.

 I sought additional training in vasectomy and vasectomy reversal through one-on-one professional mentorships.
 I have performed minimally invasive vasectomy since 2007 and I began offering minimally invasive vasectomy reversal in 2014.

 I perform minimally invasive vasectomy reversal in my in-office operating room under general anesthesia.
 I only perform vasovasostomy (end to end connections) vasectomy reversal and do not perform vasoepididymostomy (vas deferens to epididymis) by-pass procedures.
 The majority of reversals can be successfully performed as vasovasostomy procedures.

 It is difficult to predict preoperatively who will require a vasoepididymostomy procedure.
 Men who have had vasectomy greater than 10 years are more at risk for requiring vasoepididymostomy and should consider having reversal with a Urologist who is fellowship trained in performing vasoepididymostomy procedures.

-By having your vasectomy reversed at A Personal Choice, you will be able to have your vasectomy reversed at a center with an international reputation and where male and female sterilization reversal is the major focus.
+By having your vasectomy reversed at His Choice, you will be able to have your vasectomy reversed at a center with an international reputation and where male and female sterilization reversal is the major focus.
 You will be able to have a single, midline mini-incision, your reversal will be performed at an affordable cost, and you will have general anesthesia for your maximal comfort.